waterfallm/NeuralAlpha/readme.md

 # To Do

 1. Extend Test Cases more conplex and not repeating same 3 line
-2. Configure Tape for automated testing
+2. Configure Tape for automated testing - WIP `npm run unit:test` currently failing on test 4
-3. Refactor for loop in parseemail.js
+3. Refactor(break & continue) for loop in parseemail.js
 4. add email whitelisting to fetchemail script also.